How Deep Are Fiber Optic Cables Buried?

 In direct buried fiber optic cable installation projects the cable itself must withstand soil pressure, moisture exposure, and potential external forces.
 As a result, depth tends to be slightly greater than conduit-based installations in comparable environments.

-- Depth can sometimes be slightly reduced depending on regulation
+- Depth may be slightly reduced depending on regulations

 Minimum Depth for Code Compliance